atom-community/atom-script/README.md

 ## Usage

 Make sure to run `atom` from the command line to get full access to your environment variables.
-Running Atom from the icon will launch using launchctl's environment.
+On macOS, running Atom from the icon will launch using launchctl's environment.

 **Script: Run** will perform a "File Based" run when no text is selected (default).